wearedevx/keystone/docs/README.md

 In order to allow people to fetch files from you and other teammates you need to add them in your project and _assign them to at least 1 environment_.
 Under the hood it will encrypt the projects files with their signed public key.

-There is two ways to do so :
+There are two ways to do so :

 1. In the confirmation mail, click the link.
 You'll be redirected to keystone.sh.
 A configuration form let you choose which environment you want the user to access to.
 2. Use the **add** and **env config** command in your shell: